Connectivity of a Family of Bilateral Agreement Random Graphs: Average Degree of Graphs

 Then using $\bar{F}_k(x)=\sum_{i=0}^{k-1}\frac{1}{i!}e^{-x}x^i$, distributing the square, and exchanging the finite sum with integral, we obtain

-We substitute $s=i+j$ and use the notation of $X_k$ for a negative binomial random variable with parameter $p=1/2$ representing the probability of appearing $k^{th}$ red ball after observing $X_k$ blue balls.
-Then we arrive at
+We substitute $s=i+j$ and denote the negative binomial random variable with parameter $p=1/2$ for representing the probability of appearing $k^{th}$ red ball after observing $X_k$ blue balls by $X_k$.
+This leads us to the following expression:

-Therefore, we reproduce the same formula for the average degree as in Theorem \ref{original-ave-deg} using the result in \cite{moharrami2020erlang}.
+Therefore, we reproduce the same formula for the average degree as in Theorem \ref{original-ave-deg} using the result in \cite{moharrami2024erlang}.
 We discussed this remark with the assumption of sparseness.
 However, Theorem \ref{original-ave-deg} only needs $k=o(\sqrt{n})$ which covers both the sparse and non-sparse regimes.

-Next we determine the asymptotic behavior of the mean degree as both $n$ and $k$ go to infinity.
+Next we determine the asymptotic behavior of the mean degree as both $n$ and $k$ go to infinity with a constraint on how fast $k$ grows relative to $n$.

-\begin{thm} In the model $\mathbb{G}(n,k)$, assume that $k=o(n^{1/3})$ grows to infinity as $n$ goes to infinity.
+\begin{thm} In the model $\mathit{LK}(n,k)$, assume that $k=o(n^{1/3})$ grows to infinity as $n$ goes to infinity.
 Suppose $D$ represents the degree of a randomly chosen vertex.
-We have the following asymptotic
+We have the following asymptotic behavior of the average degree